Carrie Mae Weems

 Carrie Mae Weems (born April 20, 1953) is an American artist working in text, fabric, audio, digital images and installation video, and is best known for her photography.
 She achieved prominence through her early 1990s photographic project The Kitchen Table Series.
 Her photographs, films and videos focus on serious issues facing African Americans today, including racism, sexism, politics and personal identity.

 She once said, "Let me say that my primary concern in art, as in politics, is with the status and place of Afro-Americans in the country."
-More recently however, she expressed that "Black experience is not really the main point; rather, complex, dimensional, human experience and social inclusion ... is the real point."
+More recently, however, she expressed the view that "Black experience is not really the main point; rather, complex, dimensional, human experience and social inclusion ... is the real point."
 She continues to produce art that provides social commentary on the experiences of people of color, especially black women, in America.